DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

 ## Introduction

-The `ldap-diagnostic.sh` tool helps identify issues in the LDAP configuration of ODM on Kubernetes.
+The `ldap-diagnostic.sh` tool helps identify issues in the LDAP configuration of Operational Decision Manager on certified Kubernetes.

 The tool can be used in three different ways: